pitchmuc/CJA_Summit_2025/README.md

 ## Introduction

 The materials contained in this repository, presented at Adobe Summit 2025, aim to provide an end-to-end understanding of analyzing and leveraging customer journey data.
 In this repository, you'll find notebooks showing different methods for building and scaling efficient analyses and pipelines.
+The notebooks cover the following topics:

 ## Notebook 1 : Introduction to cjapy
 In this notebook, learn about the concepts used in `cjapy` and how to connect to this tool.